Wonderfall/docker-nextcloud/README.md

 - **Images are scanned every day** by [Trivy](https://github.com/aquasecurity/trivy) for OS vulnerabilities.
 Known vulnerabilities will be automatically uploaded to [GitHub Security Lab](https://github.com/Wonderfall/docker-nextcloud/security/code-scanning) for full transparency.
 This also warns me if I have to take action to fix a vulnerability.
 - **Latest tag/version is automatically built weekly**, so you should often update your images regardless if you're already using the latest Nextcloud version.
 - **Build production images without cache** (use `docker build --no-cache` for instance) if you want to build your images manually.
 Latest dependencies will hence be used instead of outdated ones due to a cached layer.
+- **A security module for PHP called [Snuffleupagus](https://github.com/jvoisin/snuffleupagus) is used by default**.
+This module aims at killing entire bug and security exploit classes (including XXE, weak PRNG, file-upload based code execution), thus raising the cost of attacks.
+For now we're using a configuration file derived from [the default one](https://github.com/jvoisin/snuffleupagus/blob/master/config/default_php8.rules), with some explicit exceptions related to Nextcloud.
+This configuration file is tested and shouldn't break basic functionality, but it can cause issues in specific and untested use cases: it that happens to you, get logs from either `syslog` or `/nginx/logs/error.log` inside the container, and open an issue.
+You can also disable the security module altogether by changing the `PHP_HARDENING` environment variable to `false` before recreating the container.
 - **Images are signed with the GitHub-provided OIDC token in Actions** using the experimental "keyless" signing feature provided by [cosign](https://github.com/sigstore/cosign).
 You can verify the image signature using `cosign` as well:

 ```